 Effective use of nutrients

 All nutrients are added to the solution and you are 100% controlling giving the specific amounts of foods (nutrients) that plants need.
-Unlike the soil, nutrients are not lost because they are held in the reservoir.in the solution and you are 100% controlling giving the specific amounts of foods (nutrients) that plants need.
 Unlike the soil, nutrients are not lost because they are held in the reservoir.

 Potential Downsides of Hydroponics

-Upon starting, you are sure to make some investments to get necessary equipment for the system, including a pump/timer, lights, air fillers, fans, containers, growing media, and nutrients.
+Upon starting, you are sure to make some investments to get necessary equipment for the system, including a pump/timer, lights, air filters, fans, containers, growing media, and nutrients.

 Technical knowledge and experiences.

 Depending on the scale and types of your systems, you'll need to own specific knowledge to set up, maintain and monitor.
 You'll also need to know how plants work in Hydroponics.
-Don't worry about these issues, because you're reading this definite guide.
+Don't worry about these issues, because you're reading this now.

 System failure and power outage.